micheldejoode/Joomla3Bootstrap3/README.md

 Joomla3Bootstrap3
 =================

-A blank Joomla 3 Bootstrap 3 template
+Joomla3Bootstrap3 is an attempt to make a blank Joomla 3.1 template based on the all new Bootstrap 3.
+It's just a tryout, to see if we can make things work for our needs.